Gifts, Bequests, Funds and Miscellaneous

 The Internal Revenue Code requires organizations to acknowledge to the donor in writing each contribution of $250 or more.
 See a booklet published by the National Church, “Guidelines for a Congregation regarding Bequests, Special Gifts, and Endowments” (www.episcopalchurch.org).

 When a donor contributes property other than cash to the parish, it is responsibility of the donor to establish the value of the gift for tax purposes, perhaps through an independent appraisal.
 The parish should not determine the value of any gift for the donor’s tax purposes.

 When an organization sells tickets to a benefit, priced in excess of $75 each, the Internal Revenue Code requires the organization to specify how much of the ticket price represents a charitable contribution, so that the purchasers of the tickets have this information when they file their tax returns.

 A gift is not deductible for tax purposes when the donor uses the parish as a conduit to direct funds to specific ultimate individual recipients.

 Gifts of Stock

-- The Controller's office will tell Fiduciary to expect the gift and to sell it immediately and send us a check for the proceeds.
+- The finance office will instruct Fiduciary Trust International to receive the gift, sell it immediately and send a check for the proceeds directly to the beneficiary.

-- Give your donor the following information in order to deliver the gift to our broker Fiduciary Trust International who clears via DTC through JP Morgan Chase as follows:
+- Common Stock Gifts Only: Give your donor the following information in order to deliver DTC eligible common stock gifts to our broker Fiduciary Trust International who clears via DTC through JP Morgan Chase as follows: